European intellectual property law: Design rights

-European Union Intellectual Property Office
+European patent Office

 The institutional setting of the European Patent Office (EPO) is made up of the following five division bureaus, headquarters, department, department, and section.
 The bureau sets the position of one director and five deputy directors.
 A total of five headquarters-level institutions are set up throughout the overall situation.
 Besides, each deputy director also undertakes the first-in-command of a headquarters.
 Among them, the first headquarters, which is located in The Hague, perform the duty of searching and documentation.
 The remaining four headquarters are located in Munich and the second headquarters shoulder the responsibility for the integrated administrative management; and the fifth headquarters are in charge of legal and international affairs.
 In addition, the European Patent Office is equipped with a patent information center in Vienna, Austria.
 With branches in Berlin, it undertakes part of management, search, and documentation.

 The patent protection of European countries through the EPO embraces the following characteristics: